 Phone: +33 1 60 72 92 14

-Financial Statement Analysis with Emphasis on: (1) Accounting-based Valuation and (2) Complex Transactions including Mergers and Acquisitions, Leveraged Recapitalisations and Buyouts, Special Purpose Entities, Pensions, Hybrid Securities, Derivatives and Hedging
+Financial Accounting and Financial Statement Analysis with emphasis on: (1) Accounting-based Valuation and (2) Complex Transactions including Mergers and Acquisitions, Leveraged Recapitalisations and Buyouts, Special Purpose Entities, Pensions, Hybrid Securities, Derivatives and Hedging

 Banking and Insurance

-Steve Monahan is an Associate Professor of Accounting and Control at INSEAD, which he joined in September of 2003.
-Prior to joining INSEAD he was a member of the University of Chicago faculty.
-He received his Ph.D. in Accounting from the Kenan-Flagler Business School at the University of North Carolina, a Masters of Accounting from the University of Iowa, and a Bachelors of Science in Economics from the University of Northern Iowa.
-He successfully completed the CPA exam, and served as a compensation and benefits consultant in the tax division of Arthur Andersen before pursuing his Ph.D.
+Steve Monahan is an Associate Professor of Accounting and Control at INSEAD.
+Prior to joining INSEAD in September 2003, he was a member of the University of Chicago faculty.
+He received his PhD in Accounting from the Kenan-Flagler Business School at the University of North Carolina, a Masters of Accounting from the University of Iowa, and a BA in Economics from the University of Northern Iowa.
+He received the 1993 Elijah Watt Sells Award – Bronze Medal (third highest score in the United States on the uniform Certified Public Accountant exam) and served as a compensation and benefits consultant in the tax division of Arthur Andersen before pursuing his PhD.

 Steve's research focuses on two related issues: (1) the role of accounting and non-accounting information in the fundamental analysis process and (2) the economic causes and consequences of alternative disclosure policies/regimes.
-He has conducted a number of studies in these areas and published articles in leading academic journals including: the Journal of Accounting Research; the Review of Accounting Studies; and, The Accounting Review.
-He is a member of the editorial board of the Journal of Accounting Research; the Journal of Business, Finance, and Accounting; the Review of Accounting Studies; and, The Accounting Review.
-In January 2012 he will begin serving as an Associate Editor of the European Accounting Review.
+He has conducted a number of studies in these areas and published articles in leading academic journals including the Journal of Accounting Research, the Review of Accounting Studies, and The Accounting Review.
+He serves on the editorial board of the Journal of Accounting Research; the Journal of Business, Finance, and Accounting; the Review of Accounting Studies; and The Accounting Review.
+Since 2007, he has served on the advisory board of the Center for Accounting Research and Education.
+He received the 2012 Financial Accounting and Reporting Section best paper award from the American Accounting Association.
+Between 2012 and 2015, he was an Associate Editor of the European Accounting Review.

-Steve's teaches in INSEAD's MBA, EMBA, and executive programmes.
-When teaching he focuses on helping participants develop a deep understanding of two related issues: (1) the role played by accounting information in evaluating performance and estimating value and (2) how to design and implement disclosure and reporting policies that promote value creation.
+Steve teaches in INSEAD's MBA, EMBA, and Executive Education programmes.
+When teaching, he focuses on helping participants develop a deep understanding of two related issues: (1) the role played by accounting information in evaluating performance and estimating value and (2) how to design and implement disclosure and reporting policies that promote value creation.
+From 2010 to 2015, he served as the Chair of the Accounting and Control Area, and currently, he is the coordinator of the Accounting PhD Specialisation programme.

 - JOURNAL ARTICLES - Discretionary Disclosure in Financial Reporting: An Examination Comparing Internal Firm Data to Externally Reported Segment Data - The Accounting Review